gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 }
 ```

-Here in this example we are creating a new callable type that extend privately the lambda.
-Yet, for the sake of this example, we expose a function that has the same parameters as the lambda function we recieve.
+Here in this example, we are creating a new callable type that extends privately the lambda.
+Yet, for the sake of this example, we expose a function that has the same parameters as the lambda function we receive.
 We used reification to recreate the call operator, but we can go further and implement something we could not see without reflection and reification.

 Here an example of a function object that allows binding it's parameters before usage: